 Geography is about understanding the world by: comparing locations; investigating; researching different sources; writing and talking about places; asking and answering questions.
 Geography also involves many transferable skills, such as research, observation, measurement, recording and presentation.

-Staff at All Saints have spent time (June 2019 & December 2019) carefully mapping the progression in each of the areas above, identifying the key vocabulary, knowledge and skills that we will explicitly teach.
+Staff at All Saints have carefully identified and mapped the progression in each of the areas above, identifying the key vocabulary, knowledge and skills that we explicitly teach.

 It may seem strange to think about your 3 or 4 year old child as a geographer.
 However, the years from birth to age five provide a first opportunity to see how your child interacts with their environment — and how the environment influences them.
 The early learning goals at EYFS aim to guide your child onto make sense of their physical world and their community by exploring, observing, and finding out about people, places, technology and the environment.